Glen Canyon Dam: Dam and spillways

 Glen Canyon's overall design was based on that of Hoover Dam – a massive concrete arch-gravity structure anchored in solid bedrock – with several significant changes.
 The engineers wanted the dam to rely predominantly on its arch shape to carry the tremendous pressure of the impounded water into the canyon walls instead of depending on the sheer weight of the structure to hold the reservoir back, as had been done at Hoover.
-However, the foundation rock at Glen Canyon consists of porous sandstone prone to spalling, in contrast to the stronger granite at the Hoover Dam site, forcing the Glen Canyon design to follow more conservative lines by greatly thickening the abutments, thus increasing the surface area through which the weight of dam and reservoir would be transmitted to the rock and relieving the pressure per square inch on the highly breakable cliffs.
+The foundation rock at Glen Canyon consists of porous sandstone prone to spalling, in contrast to the stronger granite at the Hoover Dam site, forcing the Glen Canyon design to follow more conservative lines by greatly thickening the abutments, thus increasing the surface area through which the weight of dam and reservoir would be transmitted to the rock and relieving the pressure on the highly breakable cliffs.

 The Glen Canyon Dam is 710 ft high from the foundations and stands 583 ft above the Colorado River.
 The crest of the dam is 1560 ft long and 25 ft wide, while the maximum thickness of the base is 300 ft.
 The elevation at the crest is 3715 ft, and the elevation of the Colorado River below the dam is 3132 ft.
 In total, the dam contains 5370000 yd3 of concrete and 28900000 lb of reinforcing steel.
 The hydroelectric power station and river outlet works are located at the foot of the dam.
 The outlet works consist of four 96 in diameter pipes, each controlled by a ring gate and hollow-jet valve.
 The discharge capacity of the river outlet works is 15000 cuft/s.

 The two spillway tunnels are excavated through the canyon walls on each side of the dam.
 Twin radial gates, each 40 ft wide and 52.5 ft high, control the flow of water into the spillways.
 Together, the spillways can pass up to 208000 cuft/s.
 The tunnels required 132000 yd3 of excavation and another 110000 yd3 of concrete lining.
 The circular, concrete-lined spillway tunnels plunge at a 55-degree angle, reducing in diameter from 48 to 41 ft, until they intersect with the old river diversion tunnels at sharp elbow joints before returning to the Colorado River.
 This was done as a cost-saving measure, but resulted in the destruction of both spillways during the 1983 flood releases.
 The repairs, in which air slots were installed to prevent cavitation shock waves, cost about $15 million.